rbisewski/scaffolding/README.md

 ## TODO

 * Run further testing on the new regex, once they are complete.
+* Add border styles to generated ODT tables.
+* Test that tables with 3+ columns still have correct styling.
 * Since ODT tables use letter sequencing, figure out how to make tables with 26+ columns.